raddad772/raddad772.github.io/_posts/2025-01-02-notes-on-GBA-PPU-windows-and-blending.md

 We want specific info from the active window for each pixel: if OBJ, BG0-3, and special FX are enabled.

-First, we set all of those to true.
+First, we set all of those enables to true

 ```python
 actives = [obj: True, BG0: True, BG1: True, BG2: True, BG3: True, SFX: True]